Cheshire-Labs/orca/README.md

 Please read over the [contributing documentation](./CONTRIBUTING).

 Please Note: Cheshire Labs follows an open core business model, offering Orca under a dual license structure.
-To align with this model and the AGPL license, contributors will need to submit a contributor license agreement.
+To align with this model and the AGPL license, contributors need to submit a contributor license agreement.

 <h1 id="license">📜 License</h1>